-Ten years ago, my wife and I packed up our Volvo station wagon and two young kids and moved from Brooklyn, New York to Waterford, Loudoun County – swapping a sprawling metropolis of eight million people for the bucolic charm of a Quaker village with a population of 280.
+Twelve years ago my wife and I packed up our Volvo station wagon and two young kids and moved from Brooklyn, New York to Waterford, Loudoun County – swapping a sprawling metropolis of eight million people for the bucolic charm of a Quaker village with a population of 280.

 I’ve never regretted it once.

 For me, the charm and appeal of Loudoun is that it’s a rare combination of country living alongside urban style and sophistication.
-Sure, we have open space – fresh mountain air, farm fields, dirt roads, stone-fenced lanes, parks, lakes, rivers and hiking trails – but we also have trendy towns and historic villages filled with art galleries, museums, cool cafes and restaurants, cocktail bars and boutiques.
+Sure, we have open space – fresh mountain air, farm fields, dirt roads, stone-fenced lanes, parks, lakes, rivers and hiking trails – but we also have trendy towns and historic villages lined with galleries, museums, cafes, restaurants, cocktail bars and boutiques.
 The best of both worlds in other words.
 All that and Washington, D.C. is only a 40-minute drive away.

 This week is National Travel and Tourism Week.
 In anticipation of several months of sunshine and summer visitors, we asked local residents to tell us their favorite things to do in Loudoun in summer.